salmahasan1/BMES547/README.md

 ## Installation Instructions
-To ensure smooth execution of the project code, ensure the following dependencies installed: import matplotlib.pyplot as plt import seaborn as sns import numpy as np import pandas as pd from sklearn.preprocessing import StandardScaler
+To ensure smooth execution of the project code, ensure the following dependencies installed:
+-import matplotlib.pyplot as plt
+-import seaborn as sns
+import numpy as np
+import pandas as pd
+from sklearn.preprocessing import StandardScaler